 The sic code generator

 sic is a tool primarily for generating the boilerplate code that makes it possible to seamlessly interact with a CSL contract from another language.
-Currently it supports two target languages: Kotlin and TypeScript.
+Currently only Kotlin is supported as a target language.
 Because Kotlin is a JVM-based language sic indirectly supports other such languages like Java.
-Likewise, TypeScript is a language that is compiled to JavaScript and is designed to be interoperable with JavaScript code, so sic indirectly supports JavaScript as well.

 In addition to generating ergonomic and typesafe interfaces to CSL contracts, sic also supports compiling CSL declarations into different structured formats to be used by other applications.
 This aspect of sic is not the main focus of this documentation, but the functionality is described briefly at the end of this page (Core AST, Ontology, Signature).